MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-windows-10.md

 Windows client makes many Configuration Service Provider (CSP) settings available, such as [Policy Configuration Service Provider (Policy CSP)](/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers).

-If you're looking for a specific setting, remember that the [Windows 10/11 device restriction profile](device-restrictions-windows-10.md) includes many built-in settings.
+If you're looking for a specific setting, remember that the [Windows 10/11 device restriction profile](device-restrictions-windows-10.md) and the [Settings catalog](settings-catalog.md) includes many built-in settings.
 So, you may not need to enter custom values.

 ## Before you begin